bakayu/ayuch/content/about.md

 > *All that we have is that shout in the wind —*
 > *How we live.
 How we go.*
 > *And how we stand before we fall.*
->> *— Karnus Au Bellona*
+> *— Karnus Au Bellona*

 Hola Amigos!
 I'm Ayush, I go by bakayu and my friends call me Ayu. <br>
-Currently a student in the sophomore year, developer, foss lover and a casual F1 fan.
+Currently a student in the sophomore year, developer, foss lover and a casual motorsport fan.
+I love playing games and reading books in my free time.

 I love reading fiction novels, some of my all time favorites are - Red Rising, Mistborn, Shadow Slave, The Beginning After The End and The Lord of Mysteries.
 (I want to read more of Sanderson's books when I get the time)